micbeattie/picochan/src/picochan/docs/channel_program.md

-Each subchannel can be running a channel program independently, started (asynchronously) by the application API `pch_sch_start(sid, ccwaddr)` which starts a channel program sending CCW commands to the device addressed by SID `sid` (via its CU) starting with the CCW at address `ccwaddr`
+Each subchannel can be running a channel program independently, started (asynchronously) by the application API `pch_sch_start(sid, ccwaddr)` which starts a channel program sending CCW commands to the device addressed by SID `sid` (via the channel to its CU) starting with the CCW at address `ccwaddr`

-When the CSS executes a CCW, it sends the device (via communication over the channel with the CU that owns the device) a request with the given command code in the CCW.
+When the CSS executes a CCW, it sends the device (via communication over the channel to the CU that owns the device) a request with the given command code in the CCW.
 That can simply be a "Write" (command code 1) or "Read" (command code 2) - where Write and Read mean whatever the device driver chooses them to mean - or a